 In a city where pavements in the downtown area are dominated by motorcycles, often riding at speed, a proper walking space, free of motorbikes, is a welcome development.
 Shame about the overuse of pavers - a national obsession - and the sparing use of greenery and shade.

-Nguyen Hue St won’t win any awards for design.
-It’s characterless as a landmark public space.
+Nguyen Hue St won’t win any awards for design, nor for its heat mitigation in the age of climate change.
+It’s characterless as a landmark public space too.
 But that doesn’t mean the place is without character.
-The crowds of locals that descend each night provide that in spades.
+The crowds of young locals that descend each night provide that in spades.
 They come to walk, socialise, sing, dance and ride hoverboards.
-And they more than compensate for the blandness of the physical space.
+They more than compensate for the blandness of the physical space.

 There are a few landmarks along the strip worth noting.
 The French colonial Hotel de Ville, home of the Ho Chi Minh City People’s Committee since 1975 (aka. the city government), is one of Saigon’s best known architectural landmarks.

 In front of the People’s Committee building is a 2015 statue of Ho Chi Minh.
 A more modest statue of Uncle Ho was located at the site for decades after the end of the war.
-The more flamboyant statue was created to mark the opening of the pedestrian strip in 2015.
+The more flamboyant statue was created to mark the opening of the pedestrian strip.

 As you look towards the Saigon River, Saigon’s tallest building, Bitexco Financial Centre, towers over the city on the right side.